IRT-Open-Source/scf/README.md

 The STLXML2EBU-TT, EBU-TT2STLXML and STLXML-SplitBlocks modules require XSLT 2.0 support.
 For the STLXML2EBU-TT and EBU-TT2STLXML modules EXSLT support can be used as fallback.

-To validate an STLXML document with the STLXML W3C XML Schema an XML Schema 1.0 parser is required.
-You could use for example [xerces XML parser and validator](http://xerces.apache.org/).
+To validate an STLXML document or an SRTXML document with the respective W3C XML Schema an XML Schema 1.0 parser is required.
+You could use e.g.
+[xerces XML parser and validator](http://xerces.apache.org/).

-For the conversion of an EBU STL file into STLXML [Python 3](https://www.python.org/downloads/) is required (it will not run under Python 2).
+For the conversion of an EBU STL file into STLXML (or the conversion of an SRT file into SRTXML) [Python 3](https://www.python.org/downloads/) is required (it will not run under Python 2).

 ## Structure